jf2048/deluxe/README.md

 ### Details

 Functionality in this crate is centered around three traits, and their respective derive macros:

 - **[`ExtractAttributes`]**

   Extracts attributes from an object containing a list of `syn::Attribute`, and parses them into a Rust type.
 Should be implemented for top-level structures that will be parsed directly out of a set of matching attributes.
 - **[`ParseAttributes`]**

   Parses a Rust type from any object containing a list of `syn::Attribute`.
   Should be used if the set of matching attributes can potentially be shared between this type and other types.
 - **[`ParseMetaItem`]**

   Parses a Rust type from a `syn::parse::ParseStream`.
 Should be implemented for any types that can be nested inside an attribute.

-Basic usage of this crate requires simply deriving one (or a few) of these traits, and then calling [`extract_attributes`] or [`parse_attributes`].
+Basic usage of this crate in derive macros requires simply deriving one (or a few) of these traits, and then calling [`extract_attributes`] or [`parse_attributes`].
 For more advanced functionality, several `#[deluxe(...)]` attributes are supported on structs, enums, variants and fields.
 See the examples below, and the documentation for each derive macro for a complete description of the supported attributes.

 A list of field types supported by default can be seen in the list of provided [`ParseMetaItem`